Slack V2 Integration Guide | PagerDuty

 User Permission Notes

-• When you click Set Channel you may be prompted to authorize the connection between your PagerDuty and Slack accounts again, as PagerDuty will now be creating a channel behalf of your individual Slack user account.
+• When you click Set Channel, the system may prompt you to authorize the connection between your PagerDuty and Slack accounts again, as PagerDuty creates a channel on behalf of your individual Slack user account.

-• You will only be able to view channels that you have permission in Slack to access.
+• You can only view channels that you have permission in Slack to access.

-• If you do not have permission in Slack to create channels, you will not be able to create them from the Set Channel link in a PagerDuty incident.
+• If you do not have permission in Slack to create channels, you cannot create them from the Set Channel link in a PagerDuty incident.

-• If your PagerDuty account has multiple Slack workspaces connected, you will have the option to pick which workspace to use.
+• If your PagerDuty account has multiple Slack workspaces connected, you can pick which workspace to use.

 Set a Slack channel